sdanioth/file_directory/README.md

 # file_directory
 Structure files in directory (move files according to name into sub-files).

+1. Set directory in config file
+2. Make .csv file where folders to be structured are listed
-How to run in terminal:
+3. Run in terminal:

+E.g.

 NRB: `python3 structure.py "NRB"`